jwtly10/varip/README.md

 ## Usage

 varip  is easy to use and can be run from the command line by specifying a path and a pattern to search for.
 If no path is provided, it searches in the current directory by default.

+There are some abstractions for the sake of a clean interface.
+1. Errors during file parsing are hidden by default.
+To display errors, use the `--errors` flag.
+2. Verbose debug logging is disabled by default.
+To enable verbose debug logging, use the `--verbose` flag.

+This leads to a cleaner interface of just seeing the matches you are looking for.

 ``` sh
 NAME: